Grovedale Little Athletics.

 At the end of the season Geelong Little Athletics Centre hold their Championship Day which is a celebration of the season that was, and a chance for athletes to win medals in their favourite events.
 A few weeks before the day you will be asked to enter this event by filling in a form that is available from the team managers.
 Entry is free and each athlete can compete in a maximum or 5 events - 3 track and 2 field OR 3 field and 2 track.

 Because Little Athletics is a totally voluntary organisation, clubs cannot operate without the assistance of parents each week in fulfilling the many and varied duties required.
 These include officiating at an event; managing an age group; recording results; to name just a few.
 Grovedale have a duty roster and we are in charge of a high jump mat, a long jump pit, a discus cage and circulars (races that involve more than 1 lap of the track).
 Additional assistance is always required on the Club and Centre committees and all parents are encouraged to become involved.
 Little Athletics is one of the few sports where parents can become fully involved in their child’s sporting interests.

 Children should behave in an appropriate manner and uphold the Little Aths motto of "Family, Fun, Fitness".

-Grovedale runs club training sessions weekly during fourth term of school (times and venues TBA).
+Grovedale aims to run club training sessions weekly during fourth term of school , however this is coach and demand driven. (times and venues TBA).
 Specialised coaching is provided at Landy Field throughout the week by GLAC affiliated coaches in all events by a range of qualified coaches.
-Click on our training tab for more information regarding training times and venues.
+Get in touch with GLAC directly to access this information.

 The Geelong Little Athletics Centre has a strict safety policy and all registered athletes are covered by insurance through Little Athletics Australia and their insurers.